fieldtrip/website/development/realtime/buffer_protocol.md

 The FieldTrip buffer represents three elements: the header structure, the data matrix and a list of event structures.
 Since we target real-time usage, both the data matrix and the list of events will usually be implemented as a **ring buffer**, which means that after a time, old data samples and events will not be accessible anymore.

-The binary TCP/IP network protocol allows client applications to be developed in an arbitrary programming language, e.g. C, MATLAB, Java or Python.
+The binary TCP/IP network protocol allows client applications to be developed in an arbitrary programming language, e.g., C, MATLAB, Java or Python.
 The [network protocol](/development/realtime/buffer_protocol) documents the low-level protocol used for serializing requests and responses.

 ### Outside our scope